 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

 In 2019 she was nominated for the Ballarat Heritage Awards inaugural Mayoral Award for emerging heritage and design practitioners.
-Since 2016 Amy and husband Julian have also run Minerva’s Bookshop which has recently moved online as Minerva’s Books & Ideas headed by Amy- selling books online and producing creative media about the lives of books and the ideas they ignite.
-Follow along here
+Since 2016 Amy and husband Julian have also run Minerva’s Bookshop which has recently moved online as Minerva’s Books & Ideas headed by Amy- Follow along here

 Regardless of the form, Amy has always loved storytelling and creating unique, beautiful and thought-provoking things.
 She loves making ideas happen through innovative projects and events, with a respected reputation as a go-to person and an enabler.

 Beginning with a love for books and writing, leading to university studies in literature and theatre and co-founding cross-artform company Weave Length Productions, Amy has been based in Ballarat in recent years, building her experience in radio and film along with continued production, curation and research on various local projects around arts, culture and heritage.

 She has a Masters in site-specific theatre, hosted and produced arts and music program Tinderbox Radio, and has curated and programmed Art Sparks events for local organisation Ballarat Arts Alive and various components of the event Ballarat Heritage Weekend since 2012, including multimedia content, research, curation and project management and experiential consultancy.